Der Freitag: Further activities

 Since October 2009 the newspaper has been hosting a regular series of political talks called "Freitag-Salon."
-Since 2015 the talks have been organised in cooperation with the Berlin radio station radioeins which broadcasts live the discussions between Freitag's editor-in-chief Jakob Augstein and his respective guest.
-Until February 2019 the radioeins und Freitag Salon took place in Berlins Maxim-Gorki-Theatre.
-Since March 2019 it has been moved to Volksbühne Berlin.
+Since 2015, the talks have been organised with the Berlin radio station radioeins which broadcasts discussions between Freitag's Jakob Augstein and a guest.
+Until February 2019 the radioeins und Freitag Salon took place in Berlin's Maxim-Gorki-Theatre.
+Since March 2019 the talks have been moved to Volksbühne Berlin.